cooljeanius/Son_Of_The_Black_Eye_Easy_Edition/README.txt

   work I felt that I'd need a way to give the player a way to sneak around the front lines to actually pull off assassinations while the enemy still has other units alive, which is why I gave the player some additional units.
+  It's still kind of hard to make sure the enemies still have enough units left for one to take over as a leader though; any suggestions as to how to improve this while still keeping it are welcome.
 16 The Coward: I edited the map here to give the player more keep tiles for recruiting, so they can catch up to the stream on enemies flooding them on time.
 Also some gold levels tweaks.
-In retrospect after the enemy's initial assault wears off they're not left with much, so I might want to give them an income to make up for the reduction in gold I docked them with.
+After the enemy's initial assault wears off they're not left with much, so I added an event when Orga is attacked to give him some gold back to make up for what I took away.
 17 The Human Attack: just gold tweaks.
 18 Northern Alliance: again, mostly just gold tweaks.
 I also tried to make Shan Taum more defensive so he'd defend more against Howgarth rather than